LuigiAndrea/ctci/README.md

 ### Prerequisites

-You need to have installed .NET Core 1.1 on your machine.
+You need to have installed .NET Core on your machine.

-Verify your version running `dotnet --version` in a terminal/console window.

 ### Build and Run